Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank makes survivors whirl.
+		// The Super Tank makes survivors' screens whirl.
-		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor whirls.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor's screen whirls.
 		// - "Whirl Range"
 		// - "Whirl Range Chance"
-		// "Whirl Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor whirls.
+		// "Whirl Hit" - When a survivor is hit by the Super Tank's claw or rock, or a survivor hits the Super Tank with a melee weapon, the survivor's screen whirls.
 		// - "Whirl Chance"
 		// - "Whirl Hit Mode"
 		// Requires "st_whirl.smx" to be installed.